Seng555/pancakeswap-sniper-bot-free/README.md

 * NEW UPDATES
 1. In this new update you can use BNB instead WBNB. it will make you easier to snipe :)

-*What's will you get
+*What's will you get</br>
 To avoid scam, I will invite you to my private repository, aTo avoid scam, I will invite you to my private repository, and you will get whole of code, and any update if I push new update.
 Please only contact to Telegrame:<code>https://t.me/Sbot_live</code> or <code>eeyang5@gmail.com</code> with subject <b>SY Bot Info</b> for more info.
 For error or problem questions please open issues in GitHub, don't email me.
 Maybe I'll slow response on weekend.
-Thanks!nd you will get whole of code, and any update if I push new update.
-Please only contact to Discord : <code>countdown#4008</code> or <code>nafidinara@gmail.com</code> with subject <b>PancakeSwap Bot Info</b> for more info.
-For error or problem questions please open issues in GitHub, don't email me.
-Maybe I'll slow response on weekend.
 Thanks!

 *Bot future
 1. You can snipe new listing token on pancakeswap v2 or any defi like pancakeswap v2 (See how to on above)